pudly/schmopera-hugo/content/articles/everything-for-dawn-eio-premiers-new-opera-serial-on-wnet-group-s-all-arts-streaming-service.md

 Each libretto, however, springs from its own source.
 Spanning three time periods, characters are radically altered even if the changes are subtle.
 Though momentary reliance on gender stereotypes and a preponderance of art-speak (a vocabulary that doesn't travel well) give pause, the librettos pack emotional heft and emerge as a lucid if ambiguous, operatic memory play.

 If this sounds like melodrama, it isn’t.
-The position of the artist in society, our perceptions of what constitutes art entwined with its appreciation and commodification permeate Dawn.
+The position of the artist in society, our perceptions of what constitutes art entwined with its appreciation and commodification permeate _Dawn_.
 The work even entertains the concept of what constitutes an artist and who gets to be one.

 EiO has conducted quite an experiment.